panthonies/site/_posts/2020-02-12-Data-Visualisation-R.md

 Each type of geometric function has a different set of available mappings, which can be found in the help documentation (i.e. by typing `?geom_point`).
 See the end of this post for quick mapping references.

 #### Stat
-Stat, or statistical transformation, are used to transform the data before graphing it.
+Stat, or statistical transformations, are used to transform the data before graphing it.
 Each geometric function has a default statistical transformation -- the most common example is bar graphs computing and displaying a count of a variable in the data.

 You may need to define a stat in these cases:
 * to override the default stat of a geometric function.
 For example, using `stat = "identity"` for `geom_bar` if you already have a frequency variable in the data.